rabiavarol/METU-CENG/CENG435/README.md

 - On the server side:
     1. Create a TCP socket, bind it to server listener port and start to listen.
     2. Wait the client and when it comes, create new connection socket.
-    3. Start timer of TCP transmission
+    3. Start timer of TCP transmission.
     3. Get 1000 bytes packets.
-Since TCP is reliable and provides in-order byte-stream, there is no need to handle packet corruption, delaying/reordering.
+Since TCP is reliable and provides in-order. byte-stream, there is no need to handle packet corruption, delaying/reordering.
     4. Extract sending time information from it and measure the receiving time.
     5. Calculate transmission time and record it in an array to be able to calculate average transmission time of all transmitted packets.